Uncertainty Decomposition for Bayes-Filtered Transformers via Bayesian Predictive Inference: Background

-where $q_\phi$ is parametrized by a transformer with weights $\phi$.
-In an idealised limit --where training is perfect, $M$ is plentiful so that we approach minimizing the population risk counterpart, and the transformer is sufficiently expressive -- the minimizer of this objective \textit{is} the Bayes PPD.
-This is the sense in which we mean that TabPFN, in an idealised limit, is a Bayesian in-context learner.
+The PFN learns to approximate this PPD by minimising $\tfrac1M \sum_{m=1}^M \sum_{i=1}^T -\log \PP_\phi(y_i^m \mid x_i^m, z_{1:i-1}^m)$.
+In the idealised limit, where the transformer is sufficiently expressive, $M$ is large enough for the empirical objective to approach the population risk, and optimisation reaches the global minimum, the trained PFN realises the Bayesian PPD.

-\textbf{Bayesian predictive inference.} We review the framework of Bayesian predictive inference \citep{fortini25exchangeability}, which underpins our method.
-The central object here is the sequence of one-step-ahead predictive distributions, analogous to the next-token distributions a transformer defines through in-context learning.
+\textbf{BPI.} We next review the BPI framework \citep{fortini25exchangeability}, which underpins our predictive CLT and UD.
+BPI's central object is the sequence of one-step-ahead predictive distributions, analogous to the next-token distributions a transformer defines through in-context learning.

-\textbf{Setup.} Let $Z_1,Z_2,\ldots\in\mathcal Z$ be a stochastic sequence governed by a probability law $\PP$.
+Let $Z_1,Z_2,\ldots\in\mathcal Z$ be a stochastic sequence governed by a probability law $\PP$.
 Lower-case $z_{1:n}$ will always denote a concrete realisation of the first $n$ observations.
 Consider the sequence of one-step-ahead predictive distributions

 with $P_0(\cdot)=\PP[Z_1\in\cdot\;]$.
-We refer to the full sequence $\prule$ as a \textbf{predictive rule}.
-Note that each $P_n$ is a predictive distribution for the next observation, and taken together they determine the entire path law $\PP$ via the \emph{Ionescu--Tulcea extension theorem} (see \citet{kallenberg21foundations} Theorem 5.17 and Corollary 5.18).
+We refer to the full sequence $\prule$ as a \textbf{predictive rule}, which determines the entire path law $\PP$ via the \emph{Ionescu--Tulcea extension theorem} \citep[Theorem 5.17 and Corollary 5.18]{kallenberg21foundations}.
 Conversely, $\PP$ determines the predictive rule by conditioning.
 Thus we may speak interchangeably of the predictive rule $\prule$ and the joint law $\PP$ it induces.